Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Registration and Rules

 \subsection{Rules for use of Testing Dataset}

 \begin{itemize} \item Download the dataset.
-It consists of the un-labelled test dataset. \item Compute the predictions (external validation) as per the provided sample code on our github repository. \item Store the developed excel sheet and submit it as a part of your submission. \item Prepare the report and github repository as per the submission format. \end{itemize}
+It consisted of the unlabeled test dataset. \item Compute the predictions (external validation) as per the provided sample code on our github repository. \item Store the developed Excel sheet and submit it as a part of your submission. \item Prepare the report and github repository as per the submission format. \end{itemize}